 – authority to the issue but not to register marriage and divorce certificates.

 The traditional Islamic courts have no legal standing as their rulings cannot be legally enforced.
 A very small minority would get divorced in this format but it does occur.
-You can of course divorce in the traditional way with Islamic law.
+You can of course divorce in the traditional way with Islamic family law.
 However, you would still have to complete the normal divorce proceedings.
 This according to Thai law for the divorce to be legally binding.

 This is not unheard of as Islamic marriages in Thailand first start with Islamic law and when the Islamic process is complete.
 The formal Thai laws would follow with a visit to the Amphur Office to register the marriage.
 Much in this way many prefer to get divorced in the Islamic way by having Talaq heard three times and obtaining their certificate and complete the divorce in the standard Thai courts.
 If it is an unopposed divorce, then an administrative divorce at the Amphur offices.